Nate Lowe Player Props: Rangers vs. Astros

-The Texas Rangers, including Nate Lowe (.479 on-base percentage in past 10 games, 107 points above season-long percentage), battle starter Ronel Blanco and the Houston Astros at Globe Life Field, Friday at 8:05 PM ET.
+On Saturday, Nate Lowe (.361 slugging percentage in past 10 games, with zero home runs) and the Texas Rangers face the Houston Astros, whose starting pitcher will be Hunter Brown.
+First pitch is at 4:05 PM ET.

-In his last game he had a hitless performance (0-for-3 with an RBI) against the Tigers.
+In his previous game he had a hitless performance (0-for-4) against the Astros.

 Nate Lowe Game Info & Props vs. the Astros